WesternFriend/westernfriend.org/deploy.md

 ### Environment Variables

 Environment variables are added through the DigitalOcean App Platform configuration for the specific app.
 Make sure to define the following environment variables with corresponding values.
-Also, make sure to quote all of the environment variable values, to avoid potential pitfalls or unexpected behavior.

-- `DJANGO_CORS_ALLOWED_ORIGINS` - each origin should begin with a protocol, e.g., `"https://..."`
+- `DJANGO_CORS_ALLOWED_ORIGINS` - each origin should begin with a protocol, e.g., `https://...`
 - `DJANGO_ALLOWED_HOSTS` - each allowed host needs only the domain (and subdomain if relevant), no protocol
-- `DJANGO_CSRF_TRUSTED_ORIGINS`- each origin should begin with a protocol, e.g., `"https://..."`
+- `DJANGO_CSRF_TRUSTED_ORIGINS`- each origin should begin with a protocol, e.g., `https://...`
 - `DJANGO_SECRET_KEY` - [random generated key](https://stackoverflow.com/a/67423892)
 - `DEBUG` - "True" or "False", should be "False" for production
 - `USE_SPACES` - "True" or "False", whether to use DO Spaces for static files.
 In this case, use "True".
+- `AWS_ACCESS_KEY_ID` - See:[Creating an Access Key](https://www.digitalocean.com/community/tutorials/how-to-create-a-digitalocean-space-and-api-key)
+- `AWS_SECRET_ACCESS_KEY` - See:[Creating an Access Key](https://www.digitalocean.com/community/tutorials/how-to-create-a-digitalocean-space-and-api-key)
 - `AWS_S3_REGION_NAME` - use the region name selected when setting up the DO Spaces Storage Bucket
 - `AWS_STORAGE_BUCKET_NAME` - the name of the DO Storage Bucket for static files